Leaking water heater in Florida home — emergency replacement needed

 The anode rod is a sacrificial metal rod inside your tank that corrodes instead of the tank walls.
 When it’s gone, rust starts eating the tank itself — and that’s when you start seeing leaks.

 Most anode rods last 3–5 years.
 Check it annually.
 If it’s worn down to the wire or coated in heavy calcium, replace it.
 A $30 rod can add 5+ years to your tank’s life.
+ENERGY STAR notes that proper maintenance significantly extends water heater lifespan.

 4. Inspect for Leaks and Corrosion